carlospolop/aws_sensitive_permissions/README.md

 - Using a **YAML file with sensitive and privescs permissions predefined** (based on https://cloud.hacktricks.xyz/pentesting-cloud/aws-security/aws-privilege-escalation and https://cloud.hacktricks.xyz/pentesting-cloud/aws-security/aws-privilege-escalation).
 - Using **OpenAI to ask** if a set of permissions contains sensitive or a privesc permissions. **You need to provide your own OpenAI api key**.

+Note that this **tool only sends permissions names to OpenAI, no private information is shared**.

 If you know more interesting AWS permissions feel free to send a **PR here and to [HackTricks Cloud](https://github.com/carlospolop/hacktricks-cloud)**

 ## Parameters